top of page

 This series was inspired by the writings of Ursula K Le Guin in her book of non-fiction essays called Dancing at the Edge of the World: Thoughts on words, women, places

 Egg tempera was used in ancient times as a medium prior to plastics and today's manufactured mediums.
 It allows for transparent layers to build up lucid colours that emerge from the interior of the piece.
-In this series I prepare the rabbit skin glue to seal the wood surface.
+In this series I prepare rabbit skin glue to seal the wood surface.
 Next I make gesso from rabbit skin glue and calcium carbonate, and apply several coats while polishing each to a marble shine.
-Finally the paint itself is created by mixing egg yolk with vinegar, water and pigment.
+Finally tempera is created by mixing egg yolk with vinegar, water and pigment and appyling in multiple transparent layers.

 bottom of page